By Sue Kira naturopath/nutritionist

 Consider this: if medication for anxiety or depression is working, then the cause may well be a brain biochemistry imbalance; but if medication is not working effectively, the cause could be related to gut issues.
 It’s worth checking.

 There are many ways to check if you have gut inflammation.
-In clinic, I use Live Blood screening to view the red and white blood cells.
+In clinic, I use Live Blood screening to view the various types of blood cells and other factors visible.
 I also use external tests, particularly the gut microbiome testing that looks at things like leaky gut, digestion markers, bacteria levels (good and bad), viruses, parasites and fungi like Candida species.
+Another good test I often use is Organic Acid testing.
+For more on tests, view here.

 The right tests provide valuable information which may uncover underlying causes of anxiety, depression, restlessness and generally feeling out of sorts.